sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 SWITCH      Chassis             0           Online          N/A             FLM27000ER
 ```
 * The "show chassis modules status" is extended to include the DPU_STATE detail.
-show chassis modules status detail <font>**`Executed on the switch.
+show chassis modules status all <font>**`Executed on the switch.
 This CLI is not available on the DPU.`**</font>
 ```
-root@sonic:~#show chassis modules status detail
+root@sonic:~#show chassis modules status all
 Name        Description      ID      Oper-Status  State-Detail          State-Value     Admin-Status     Serial

-DPU0        SS-DPU0          1       Online       Power             up                   up         SN20240105
+DPU0        SS-DPU0          1       Online       host-dpu-midplane-link    up                up         SN20240105
-                                                  PCIe-link         up
-                                                  Host-Eth_links    up
-                                                  Firmware          up
-                                                  SONiC             up
+                                                  dpu-booted                up
-                                                  ControlPlane      up
+                                                  dpu-controlplane          up
-                                                  DataPlane         up
+                                                  dpu-dataplane             up

-DPU1        SS-DPU1          2       Online       Power             up                   up         SN20240235
+DPU1        SS-DPU1          2       Online       host-dpu-midplane         up                up         SN20240235
-                                                  PCIe-link         up
-                                                  Host-Eth_links    up
-                                                  Firmware          up
-                                                  SONiC             up
+                                                  dpu-booted                up
-                                                  ControlPlane      up
+                                                  dpu-ControlPlane          up
-                                                  DataPlane         down
+                                                  dpu-DataPlane             down
 ...
 SWITCH      Chassis          0       Online       NA                        NA                NA          FLM27000ER
 ```
 * show chassis modules status detail module-name <font>**`Executed on the switch.
 This CLI is not available on the DPU.`**</font>
 ```
 root@sonic:~#show chassis modules status detail  DPU0
 Name        Description      ID      Oper-Status  State-Detail             State-Value     Admin-Status     Serial

-DPU0        SS-DPU0          1       Online       Power             up                   up         SN20240105
+DPU0        SS-DPU0          1       Online       host-dpu-midplane-link    up                   up         SN20240105
-                                                  PCIe-link         up
-                                                  Host-Eth_links    up
-                                                  Firmware          up
-                                                  SONiC             up
+                                                  host-booted               up
-                                                  ControlPlane      up
+                                                  dpu-ControlPlane          up
-                                                  DataPlane         up
+                                                  dpu-DataPlane             up

 ```
 #### 3.4.5  System health details
-* The system health summary on NPU should include the DPU status.
+* The system health summary on NPU should include the DPU health.
 If one or more DPUs are not ok it should be highlighted in the command output
-* This will allow to reuse of the existing infrastructure that allows to signal the user about the issue on the system and change the system status LED to red.
+* This will allow to reuse the existing infrastructure that allows to signal the user about the issue on the system and change the system status LED to red.

 show system-health summary      <font>**`Executed on the switch or DPU`**</font>
 ```